ysyk2021/the-resilient-social-worker-developing-inner-strength-and-perseverance-in-social-work/src/chapter-4-1.md

-# Techniques for Practicing Self-Care as a Social Worker

 In the demanding field of social work, practicing self-care is essential for maintaining physical, emotional, and mental well-being.
 Self-care involves engaging in activities and practices that promote self-nurturing, stress reduction, and overall health.
 This chapter explores various techniques that social workers can incorporate into their daily lives to prioritize their own self-care.